BellowingMeadows/BellowingMeadows/README.md

 * The band biography on about.html was written by Francis Kershaw.

 ### Media

+* The photo that appears as the background on the SoundCloud iframe was sourced from [Unsplash](https://unsplash.com/) taken by [Sebastian Kanczok](https://unsplash.com/@meindrittesauge)

 * All photos on gallery.html and about.html were taken by Francis Kershaw and Mike Kilcooley.